 Laerdal’s New Nursing Anne Simulator Specifically Built for Nursing Education

 Just ahead of IMSH, Laerdal has launched their Nursing Anne Simulator, designed and built specifically for nursing education, from basic assessment to advanced practice.
 By creating manikins unique to various professions, Laerdal is ensuring that the best possible training outcomes become possible at the price specific to those needs.
-As simulation continues to expand, specific simulators for specific domains should be considered for programs with strict budgets looking to ensure the highest return on their technology investments.
 Designed based on input from leading nursing educators from around the world, this engaging and robust platform enables nurses to practice a wide range of competencies both as a skills trainer and as a highly realistic female simulator.
 Learners can safely and realistically practice core nursing skills from basic assessments and critical thinking to advanced interventions.

 RMU Simulation Faculty and Previous “Clinical Simulation in Nursing” Journal Editor Dr. Suzie Kardong-Edgren says in the video below that she is “delighted to see this product coming to the market” because its price point matches the specific learning goals nursing programs specifically have.